Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 > You can checkout the [demo repo](https://github.com/Open-Attestation/demo-verifiable-document-issuer) for a compositing of multiple contexts technique.
 Otherwise you should look into other state management tools, once your application scales up.

-Congrats on this simple demo of using MetaMask to deploy a Document Store!

----
+You have deployed the document store successfully .

 ### Full verifiable document issuer flow

-Now we can move on to creating a basic full flow from connecting your MetaMask wallet to creating your own custom document.
+You can move on to creating a basic full flow from connecting your MetaMask wallet to creating your own custom document.

-We'll be doing up a simple wizard UI to display on screen.
-As transaction times on the Ethereum network are **typically much longer than people are used to, visual feedback is very important**.
+You will work out a simple wizard UI to display on screen.
+As transaction times on the Ethereum network are typically much longer than users' expectation, the visual feedback is very important.

-First, let's create a `components` folder to store all our component files.
-Next, create a file called `Steps.tsx`.
+1. Create a `components` folder to store all the component files.

+2. Create a file named `Steps.tsx` with its content similar to the following:

 ```tsx
 // all the relevant imports here